 External evaluation is useful if you have the time and resources to do it.
 Even if you are not committed to an external evaluation of your project – or it will only take place after it is complete – it is worth considering whether you can involve an external evaluator from an early stage of the project.
 You may want to ask any consultants who are working you through the approach to undertake some “light touch” evaluation alongside their other work, or you might ask a university researcher or other interested party to be attached to the project from the start.

-Although a funder or a management team will want to know that you have achieved the outcomes of the project, and spent the funding correctly, The AmbITion Approach encourages self reflection throughout the project.
+Although your SMT will want to know that you have achieved the outcomes of the project, and spent the funding correctly, The AmbITion Approach encourages self-reflection throughout the project.
 Ideally, any final report should be more than a formal review of the project: it could be a vibrant set of resources that can be used to promote your work, and that can inform the development of future projects – especially if you evaluate what your users think, and share lessons learnt with the wider sector.

 You should now be ready to look for the next digital disruption that might mean your organisation has to digitally transform again.
-You can start your next digital development with the confidence that comes from having successfully delivered your previous project.
+You can start your next digital development project with the confidence that comes from having successfully delivered your previous project.
 Good luck, and if you’ve a good story to tell, then we’d love to hear about it!